Tactile hallucinations involve an abnormal or false sensation of touch or perception of movement on the skin or inside the body.

 Withdrawal or depressant medications

 If caused by delirium tremens, alcoholic hallucinations, or drug use, withdrawal medications are often used to help the body safely rid itself of the triggering substance.
-Benzodiazepines are commonly used to treat delirium tremens.
+A doctor may prescribe benzodiazepines to treat delirium tremens.
+However, is a risk of dependence with these drugs.
+Combining them with alcohol can have life-threatening consequences.

 Transcranial magnetic stimulation (TMS)